asentechnology/at-lazy-loader/README.md

 #### Notes:

-- The app will be built in the `/dist` directory
+- The plugin will be built in the `/dist` directory